 Now available in Enterprise Edition: Shopware Publisher

 To make collaborative work more professional, we are extending the practical features of Shopware CMS in the Enterprise Edition.
 Initially, the Publisher is released with Shopware 6.4 in its first iteration and thereby includes a draft feature and an activity feed.
-In future iterations, further features will then be included: from fixed workflow with clear approval processes and authorisations to the flexible workflow builder, which can be adapted to individual corporate and working processes.
+In future iterations, further features will then be included: from fixed workflow with clear approval processes and authorisations to the flexible Flow Builder, which can be adapted to individual corporate and working processes.

 This feature makes it possible to edit existing live pages and save them as a new draft.
 Modifications can then be made, which do not have to go live on the storefront at that stage.
 This is particularly practical if modification requirements are still being drafted and they still have to be adapted, checked or completed – perhaps by other people.
 Drafts are also practical if the changes are only meant to go live at a particular time, for example when a promotion is launched.
 These can therefore be worked on in advance and then looked at and evaluated by clicking the preview button in storefront view.